lnls-sirius/eth-bridge-pru-serial485/README.md

 Simple configuration: PRUserial485 library for BeagleboneBlack is needed (find it at [pru-serial485](http://github.com/lnls-sirius/pru-serial485) repo).

 For building it, enter the folder `server` and run `make install`.
-This will copy service files into BBB system.
+This will copy service file into BBB system.

-Server services **are not launched automatically** every BBB booting. **Once all BBB pins are configured correctly**, start them:
+Server service **is not launched automatically** every BBB booting. **Once all BBB pins are configured correctly**, start it:

 `systemctl start eth-bridge-pru-serial485.service`